DenLilleMand/gildedrose/README.md

 * Head down to the `Pipeline` section of the job, and click on the "try sample pipeline" and choose `Hello world`
 * Save and Build it.

-The result should very well be that you have a blue (succesful) build, and in the manin view a text saying the following will appear:
+The result should very well be that you have a blue (succesful) build, and in the main view a text saying the following will appear:

 >This Pipeline has run successfully, but does not define any stages.
 Please use the stage step to define some stages in this Pipeline.